cytoscape/cytoscape.js/documentation/md/core/init.md

 ### The ready callback

-<span class="important-indicator"></span> Part of initialising Cytoscape.js is synchronous and part is asynchronous.
+<span class="important-indicator"></span> Part of initialising Cytoscape.js is synchronous and part may be asynchronous.
 The potentially asynchronous part is the initial layout, which may be used for setting the initial positions of nodes.
-If you use an asynchronous layout at initialisation, you may want to use `ready`.
-You can guarantee that the initial layout takes no time if you specify all node positions manually and use the `preset` layout &mdash; which does nothing unless you pass specific layout options to it.
+If you use an asynchronous (a.k.a. continuous) layout at initialisation, you may want to use `ready`.
+You can guarantee that the initial layout takes no time if you specify all node positions manually in the [elements JSON](#notation/elements-json) and use the `preset` layout &mdash; which does nothing by default.